chris-prener/areal/README.md

 status](https://codecov.io/gh/slu-openGIS/areal/branch/master/graph/badge.svg)](https://codecov.io/github/slu-openGIS/areal?branch=master)
 [![CRAN\_status\_badge](http://www.r-pkg.org/badges/version/areal)](https://cran.r-project.org/package=areal)

-`areal` offers an intuitive assortment of options to validate, interpolate, and compare fields between a source and target data set.
-While methods for implementing areal weighted interpolation are available outside of the `R` ecosystem (ex - toolboxes in ArcGIS) and within `R` (the `sf` package’s `st_interpolate_aw`) function, `areal` fills a niche by providing additional functionality not available in `sf` while taking advantage of the reproducibility of `R`.

-`areal` currently implents only areal weighted interpolation, but a roadmap is being developed to add additional interpolation methods as well.
+`areal` offers an intuitive toolkit for validating and interpolating spatial data.
+Areal interpolations is the process making estimates about the population features from a source set of polygons to an overlapping but incongruent set of target polygons - is the lack of easy to use tools for completing the processes.
+While methods for implementing various areal interpolation approaches are available outside of the `R` ecosystem (ex - toolboxes in ArcGIS) and within `R` (the `sf` package’s `st_interpolate_aw`) function, `areal` fills a niche by providing additional functionality not available in `sf` while taking advantage of the reproducibility of `R`. `areal` currently implents only areal weighted interpolation, but a roadmap is being developed to add additional interpolation methods as well.
 This will be posted on the package’s website before the initial CRAN release.

 ## Installation